-Source: Dealogic as of April 5, 2017.
+Source: Dealogic as of April 5, 2018.

-Global restructuring activity during the first quarter of 2017, as measured by the number of corporate defaults, decreased as compared to the first quarter of 2016.
-The number of defaulting issuers decreased to 21 in the first quarter of 2017, according to Moody's Investors Service, Inc., as compared to 33 in the first quarter of 2016, primarily due to a lower level of defaults in the commodity sectors.
+Global restructuring activity during the first quarter of 2018, as measured by the number of corporate defaults, increased as compared to the first quarter of 2017.
+The number of defaulting issuers increased to 28 in the first quarter of 2018, according to Moody's Investors Service, Inc., as compared to 21 in the first quarter of 2017.

-Net revenue trends in Financial Advisory for M&A and Strategic Advisory and Restructuring are generally correlated to the level of completed industry-wide M&A transactions and restructuring transactions occurring subsequent to corporate debt defaults, respectively.
+Net revenue trends in Financial Advisory are generally correlated to the level of completed industry-wide M&A transactions and restructuring transactions occurring subsequent to corporate debt defaults, respectively.
 However, deviations from this relationship can occur in any given year for a number of reasons.
 For instance, our results can diverge from industry-wide activity where there are material variances from the level of industry-wide M&A activity in a particular market where Lazard has significant market share, or regarding the relative number of our advisory engagements with respect to larger-sized transactions, and where we are involved in non-public or sovereign advisory assignments.
-For example, our M&A and Strategic Advisory revenue, which includes M&A Advisory, Capital Advisory, Capital Raising and Sovereign Advisory revenue, increased 11% in the first quarter of 2017 as compared to 2016.
-The industry statistics for global M&A transactions described above reflect a 12% and 9% decrease in the value and number, respectively, of all completed transactions in the first quarter of 2017 as compared to 2016.
-For M&A deals with values greater than \$500 million, the value and number of completed transactions in the first quarter of 2017 decreased 12% and was unchanged, respectively, as compared to 2016.
-In addition, with respect to our restructuring activity, revenue increased 105% in the first quarter of 2017 as compared to 2016, in contrast to a 36% decrease in global default activity in the first quarter of 2017 as compared to 2017 as compared to 2016.
+Beginning in the first quarter of 2018, we ceased separately reporting Restructuring revenue within our Financial Advisory segment, because our Financial Advisory practices have become highly integrated, and our assignments with clients often incorporate several disciplines.
+We believe that presenting unified Financial Advisory revenue is a more accurate representation of our Financial Advisory business.